Dygmalab/Raise-Firmware/README.md

-# Keyboardio Model 01 Firmware
+# Dygma Raise Firmware

-The default firmware for the Keyboardio Model 01
+The default firmware for the Dygma Raise

 # Download and install